obsproject/obs-websocket/PROTOCOL.md

 ---

 #### "TransitionBegin"
-A non-fixed transition has begun.
+A transition other than "Cut" has begun.

----

-#### "TransitionEnd"
-A non-fixed transition has ended.

 ---